Frequently asked questions

 To be 100% sure, I recommend working with a lawyer or adding a data security agent to your team.

 Your website will come equipped with the popular, free and powerful open-source tool Matomo, fully configured for GDPR compliance by Brand Artery.
-It's a self-hosted solution that provides visitor stats and other web analytics just like Google Analytics, but with the added benefit that it doesn't phone Google's servers.
+It's a self-hosted solution running on your website's server, providing visitor stats and other web analytics just like Google Analytics, but with the added benefit that it doesn't phone Google's servers.
 That way, it provides you full data ownership and protects your users' privacy.

 Will set up Google Analytics instead if desired.